 This map was included in Mademoiselle de Scudéry’s novel: Clélie

 Moreover, as we will now see, love was subjected to various rules.
 For instance, Madeleine de Scudéry (1607-1701) described the towns, villages and rivers of her Arcadia, called Tendre.
 A map of the pays de Tendre was actually designed.
-It was probably drawn by François Chauveau (1613-1676).
+It was engraved by François Chauveau (1613-1676).

-Clearly outlined on the Carte de Tendre are three forms of love each depicted as towns on the side of three rivers: Inclinaison (inclination), Estime (esteem) and Reconnaissance (gratitude).
-So love had three forms: inclinaison, estime, reconnaissance.
+Clearly outlined on the Carte de Tendre are three forms of love each depicted as towns on the side of three rivers: Inclination, Estime (esteem) and Reconnaissance (gratitude).
+So love had three forms: inclination, estime, reconnaissance.
 There were villages along the way, all of which were allegorical: Jolis-vers (lovely poems), Billet-doux (love letter) and others.

 If lovers allowed themselves to enter untamed passion, they sailed on a dangerous sea, called Mer dangeureuse.
 However, if passions were restrained, love could be a source of happiness.
 Interestingly, although she had a gentleman-friend, Paul Pelisson, Mademoiselle de Scudéry never married.

 As may be expected, Mademoiselle de Scudéry’s Carte de Tendre was satirized.
 In fact, Molière (1622-1673) wrote his first Parisian play on the Précieuses : Les Précieuses ridicules.
 By 1659, the Précieuses had much too high an opinion of themselves.
 Molière’s comedy was a bit of a blow to the movement, but it was a great success and Molière went on to bigger and better things, including a friendship with Louis XIV.